 Until now, the only benefits we could offer our member boards were reduced prices for tuition and publications.
-The new web portal offers us the possibility to provide a greater range of

-These include member services. downloads of the Guidebook for Massachusetts Boards of Health, Legal Memos, and a job posting service.
+The new web portal offers us the possibility to provide a greater range of $3$ member services.
+These include free downloads of the Guidebook for Massachusetts Boards of Health, Legal Memos, and a job posting service.
 If you have ideas for member services, please let me know.